 Planning Your Barcelona Visit

 It’s good news that getting around in Barcelona is easy because there’s a lot to see!
-One of the top tips for visiting Barcelona is to see as much of Catalan architect Antoni Gaudí’s work as possible.
+One of the top Barcelona travel tips is to see as much of Catalan architect Antoni Gaudí’s work as possible.

 He designed the famous unfinished church, La Sagrada Família, and the Park Güell estate.
 It’s part of what makes Barcelona one of the most beautiful cities in Spain.

 The Cathedral of Barcelona and the Picasso Museum are two top things to do in Barcelona.
-And if you’re visiting with kids, spending some time at the beach at Barceloneta is a must.
+And if you’re visiting with kids, spending some time at Barceloneta Beach is a must.

-If you or your kids love sports, head to the Camp Nou soccer stadium (sorry Europeans, football stadium!).
+If you or your kids love sports, head to the Camp Nou soccer stadium (sorry, European football stadium!).
 Taking your kids up the funicular to Tibidabo Amusement Park, Europe’s third-oldest funfair on Mt Tibidabo, is also essential with or without children.

-If you have time, you should catch the evening light show at the Magic Fountain of Montjuïc which is close to the Olympic Ring Sports Complex.
+If you have time, you should catch the evening light show at the Magic Fountain of Montjuïc, close to the Olympic Ring Sports Complex.
 And you have to walk along Las Ramblas at least once during your trip to check out the markets, especially Mercado de La Boqueria.

 How Many Days in Barcelona?